| Species diversity patterns of free-living marine nematodes in the

 environment is usually separated in zones according to two different

+criteria, depth and latitude.
 In the following analysis of diversity, the collected samples were

 separated in six different zones: 1) littoral zone of the south